 In In re Zawawi, Plaintiffs made several attempts to serve fledging defendants in Oman, including at defendants' home and place of business.
-Service became extremely difficult: In one instance, an employee of one defendant used force to retrieve a signed acknowledgement of service from the process server.
-As a result, plaintiffs' attorneys sought an alternative means of service under FRCP (f)(2) & (3).
+32 Service became extremely difficult: In one instance, an employee of one defendant used force to retrieve a signed acknowledgement of service from the process server.
+33 As a result, plaintiffs' attorneys sought an alternative means of service under FRCP (f)(2) & (3).
 The judge ultimately authorized all ten of plaintiffs' proposed methods of service, which included service via FedEx, email, and SMS message (including Whatsapp Messenger as an alternative).
+34 rules should tread carefully, however.